What is an Addiction Intervention?

 There is no fine line that’s drawn and lets you know when you should step in with an intervention for a suffering loved one.
 But, before choosing an intervention, make sure that your loved one is not willing to get help without the need for an intervention.
 It may just be that a loving conversation with an addicted loved one is all they need to begin the road to recovery through treatment.
 So, if you haven’t, approach your loved one with compassion and understanding.
-Tell them how their addiction has affected you and how you would love to see them get the help you need.
-If your loved one is unresponsive, denies addiction, or becomes aggressive at the thought of treatment, an intervention may be helpful.
+Tell them how their addiction has affected you.
+Express how you would love to see them get the help you need.
+If your loved one is unresponsive, denies addiction, or becomes aggressive about treatment, an intervention may be helpful.
 Or, if your loved one has already tried to battle drug addiction on their own and has failed, intervention may help in this scenario as well.

 The Process of the Addiction Intervention